antzGames/GDExtensions_VS_GDScript_Test/README.md

 This video on Youtube explains everything better: [https://youtu.be/qDXomV7Ojko ](https://youtu.be/c9gRhi-Aucw)

 Tested using Godot 4.3 stable.
-GDExtention shared library only created for Windows.
+GDExtention shared library only created for Windows and Web.

 Both C# and Java projects not included in this repo, but code snippets are below: